Mykalgitswaves/HTML-Interactive-templates/README.md

     |----- ..

 The folder should contain styles and templates sub directories.
 Following the format laid out above and found in our base directory, you can create a pull request for each contribution you wish to make.

+Feel free to use this repo as a place to comment on your issues using HTML Interactive, we will be try to be as responsive and helpful as possible!